CG80499/Attention-only-transformers/README.md

 ## Observations
 The model:
- - Clearly fails at this task
+ - Fails at this task
  - Never repeats the same token twice in a row
  - Copies seemingly random tokens from the prompt even in out of distribution examples